LendritIbrahimi/PixelPlanets/README.md

 1. [Make sure you meet the requirements](#requirements)
 2. Download the source code
-3. Open the project in Unity and enjoy!
+3. Open the project in Unity and enjoy

 ### Requirements